-When you brine a turkey, it is to give the turkey a great taste, make it moister and it is supposed to help make it stay tender.
-Whilte it is not necessary for a delicious bird, it is recommended by many.
+When you brine a turkey, it is to give the turkey a great taste, make it moister, and it is supposed to help make it stay tender.
+While it is not necessary for a delicious bird, it is recommended by many.

 Many people feel strongly one way or the other about brining a turkey.
-Some people feel that you absolutely have to brine a turkey to get a juicy bird, while others feel like it is too tedious to make it worth it.
+Some people think that you have to brine a turkey to get a juicy bird, while others feel it is too tedious to make it worth it.
 While I do not brine my Thanksgiving turkey, you certainly can brine the turkey if you want.

-Here is a great tutorial for how to brine a turkey should you choose to brine your bird.
+Here is an excellent tutorial on brine a turkey should you choose to brine your bird.

 Can I freeze leftover turkey?

-When we make a turkey there is always the worry about what to do with the leftover turkey.
-While I do make a few recipes with the leftover turkey, I also like to freeze it.
+When we make a turkey, there is always the worry about what to do with the leftover turkey.
+While I do make a few recipes with leftover turkey, I also like to freeze it.

-To freeze a turkey, I recommend pulling all of the meat off of the bone first.
+To freeze a turkey, I recommend pulling all the meat off the bone first.
 Then you can place the white meat and dark meat in separate freezer storage bags.
-I like to freeze in the quart-sized bags as they are just right for a meal for my family.
-Before you put into the freezer, make sure to label and date so you know what type of meat you are pulling from the freezer.
+I like to freeze them in quart-sized bags as they are just suitable for a meal for my family.
+Before putting it into the freezer, label, and date it so you know what type of meat you are pulling from the freezer.

-Tip: Place all of the bones and even pan drippings into a freezer storage container and use it later to create a rich bone broth for turkey soups.
+Tip: Place all the bones and pan drippings into a freezer storage container and use it later to create a rich bone broth for turkey soups.